GwangseongCho/GwangseongCho.github.io/_posts/2024-02-18-differential-equations.md

 >**Solution of an ODE**
 >Any function,  $\phi$ defined on an interval I and possessing at least n derivatives that are continuous on I, which when substituted into an -order ordinary differential equation reduces the equation to an identity, is said to be a solution of the equation on the interval.

-In other words, a solution of an nth-order oridinary differential equation is simply a form of
+In other words, a solution of an nth-order ordinary differential equation is simply a form of

 $$y = f{(x)}$$